monero-guides-admin/1x01-importing-public-keys-and-verifying-hashes/Script.md

 The next command we're going to use is `gpg --verify hashes.txt`, if you're typing this out yourself, remember that you can use `TAB` to autocomplete.

-If everything has gone to plan, we should see a message stating 'Good signature from "binaryFate <binaryfate@getmonero.org>"'
+If everything has gone to plan, we should see a message stating 'Good signature from "binaryFate <binaryfate@getmonero.org>"'.

-If you don't receive this message, please follow the procedure recommended upon failed fingerprint verification
+If you don't receive this message, please follow the procedure recommended upon failed fingerprint verification.

 GREAT!

 Now we can compare the hashes in the text file to those of the file we downloaded.

-If you're using linux you can use the command `sha256sum --check hashes.txt`, we're going to look for the version we downloaded and check to see if everything is 'OK'
+If you're using linux you can use the command `sha256sum --check hashes.txt`, we're going to look for the version we downloaded and check to see if everything is 'OK'.

 If you're using windows, please use the command `Get-Filehash` and then the name of the file you downloaded.
-Manually compare this hash to the one in the hashes.txt file
+Manually compare this hash to the one in the hashes.txt file.

 Now we know, the software that we have is the one intended by the person who signed these hashes!